devilry/devilry-django/not_for_deploy/docs/user/student/student_dashboard.rst

 .. image:: images/student-roleselect-overview.png

-Selecting the student role will take the user to the :ref:`devilry3_student_assignments_overview`.
+Selecting the student role will take the user to the :ref:`student_assignments_overview`.

 .. _student_assignments_overview: